<ROOT>:\$MFTMir

 - The file creation, last modified, last accessed, last changed

-timestamps will be available for files with a short (DOS
+FNtimestamps (MACB) in the$FILE_NAMEattribute.
+Two sets of$FILE_NAMEtimestamps will be available for files with a short (DOS) and long filenames.

 - The file creation, last modified, last accessed, last changed